apache/pulsar/site2/docs/io-cdc-canal.md

 sidebar_label: Canal source connector
 ---

+The Canal source connector pulls messages from MySQL to Pulsar topics.

-This guide explains the configuration and usage of Canal source connector.
+This guide explains how to congifure and use Canal source connector.

 ## Configuration